spacenectar/builda/readme.md

 ## Project Assumptions

-Buildcon makes the following assumptions about your dependencies:
+Buildcom makes the following assumptions about your dependencies:

 - That you are using [React](https://reactjs.org/)
 - If you generate a CSS file for a particular pre-processor, that you already have that pre-processor configured for use in your project